trOOnies/mle_challenge/docs/challenge.md

 ### Conclusion

-Both models are pretty similar.
+Both models are pretty similar in terms of their performance.
 I'll put the XGBoost model into production (see my changes on `exploration.ipynb` for further information).

 ## Part II